Meal Delivery Management and Meal Prep Software with Autoship and Recurring Billing

 They can decide if they want meals weekly, monthly, and how many meals per day they want to order.
 As you can see from the example above, customers can order anywhere from two to five meals per day, either five or seven days per week.

-With the platform we designed, you’re able to give your customers even more options than this if you choose to do so.
+With the meal delivery software we designed, you’re able to give your customers even more options than this if you choose to do so.